-In the near term, global economic growth is likely to continue to be challenged by high inflation, geopolitical tensions and China's economy.
-These challenges are likely to put pressure on commodity prices in 2024.
-However, the urgency to combat climate change through global initiatives should translate into increased demand for "Green Metals" which include Copper, Nickel, Cobalt, and Lithium, amongst others.
+The Investment Advisor and Fund Manager believes while the global economic picture is showing signs of stabilization and perhaps improvement, geopolitical tensions and structural challenges remain significant.
+However, the urgency to combat climate change through global initiatives should translate into increased demand for "Green Metals," which include copper, nickel, and lithium, among others.
 This increased demand could provide some pricing support for these metals.
-Despite the near-term challenges, the Investment Advisor and Fund Manager believes we are in a secular bull market for industrial commodities as they are needed to achieve the long-term global decarbonization goals.
+Despite the near-term challenges, the Investment Advisor and Fund Manager believes we are in a secular bull market for industrial commodities, as they are needed to achieve the long-term global decarbonization goals.